Multithreaded Programming In Python

-A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
+A thread of execution represents the most diminutive sequence of programmed instructions, capable of autonomous management by a scheduler, often integrated within the operating system.
 In the previous chapter, you can study in detail about...
 Threading in Python

 What is Multithreading ?

 Multithreading constitutes a fundamental concept within software programming, widely embraced by various high-level programming languages.
 Multithreaded programs bear resemblance to their single-threaded counterparts, differing primarily in their capacity to accommodate multiple concurrent threads of execution.
 These threads share process resources while retaining the ability to operate autonomously.

 This architecture enables a single process to concurrently manage diverse "functions," optimizing hardware utilization, especially across multiple cores or processors.
 For instance, within a multithreaded operating system, simultaneous tasks like logging file modifications, data indexing, and window management can be efficiently executed.